Samsung Galaxy S23

 The Samsung Galaxy S23 is a series of high-end Android-based smartphones developed, manufactured, and marketed by Samsung Electronics as part of its flagship Galaxy S series.
-The phones were announced and unveiled on February 1, 2023 at the Galaxy Unpacked in-person event while the Galaxy S23 FE (alongside the Galaxy Tab S9 FE/FE+) was unveiled on October 3, 2023.
+The phones were announced and unveiled on 1 February 2023, at the Galaxy Unpacked in-person event, while the Galaxy S23 FE (alongside the Galaxy Tab S9 FE/FE+) was unveiled on 3 October 2023.
 They collectively serve as the successor to the Samsung Galaxy S22 series and the S21 FE.
-The first three phones were released in the United States and Europe on February 17, 2023, while the Fan Edition was released globally on October 26, 2023.
+The S23, S23+ and S23 Ultra were the first to be released on 17 February 2023 while the S23 FE was released subsequently on 26 October 2023.

-The Galaxy S23 series was succeeded by the Galaxy S24 series, which was announced on January 17, 2024.
+The Galaxy S23 series was succeeded by the Galaxy S24 series, which was announced on 17 January 2024.

 Lineup

+Dimensions

 The Galaxy S23 series includes three devices, which share the same lineup and screen sizes with the previous Galaxy S22 series.
 The entry-level Galaxy S23 features a flat 6.1-inch (155 mm) display.
 The Galaxy S23+ features similar hardware in a larger 6.6-inch (168 mm) form factor, faster charging rate and larger battery capacity.
 At the top of the lineup, the Galaxy S23 Ultra features a curved 6.8-inch (173 mm) display with the largest battery capacity in the lineup.

+Performance

 Unlike the Samsung Galaxy S22 and previous generations, which in some African and all European and Latin American countries utilized Samsung's own Exynos chip, the Galaxy S23 series uses the Qualcomm's Snapdragon 8 Gen 2 for Galaxy chip in all countries, a first for the series.